-The infection control coordinator is a registered nurse.
+The infection control coordinator is a registered nurse and shared the role with an experienced healthcare assistant.
 Education includes cultural appropriate practices related to infection control.

 Surveillance data is undertaken.
 Infection incidents are collected and analysed for trends and the information used to identify opportunities for improvements.
 Benchmarking occurs.
-There had been six outbreaks recorded and reported on since the last audit; all were managed accordingly.
+There had been three outbreaks recorded and reported on since the last audit.